DEVOTIONALS

 answer to our heartfelt concerns, but we know that if we fail

-to pray (or stop praying) we cannot expect answers.
+to pray (or stop praying) we can’t expect answers from God.

 And pray in the Spirit on all occasions with all kinds